-In support of The Report of the Ministerial Advisory Panel on the Transformation of the Freshwater Fish Marketing Corporation, released in 2019, the Government of Canada has appointed an interlocutor who is engaging with stakeholders and a delegate committee of fish harvesters regarding the future of the Corporation.
+In support of The Report of the Ministerial Advisory Panel on the Transformation of the Freshwater Fish Marketing Corporation, released in 2019, the Government of Canada appointed an interlocutor who engaged with stakeholders and a delegate committee of fish harvesters regarding the future of the Corporation.
+On Thursday, January 21, 2021, the Minister of Fisheries, Oceans and the Canadian Coast Guard acknowledged receipt of the Interlocutor's report and has accepted the Interlocutor's recommendation that there is willingness and capacity to pursue transforming FFMC to a harvester-led entity.
+The report recommends that the Government of Canada provide support to an Interim Committee to perform due diligence on transforming the Corporation into a harvester-led entity.

-Retained earnings are \$17.1 million and are above the threshold required by the Corporation's Retained Earnings and Long Term Debt Policy.
+Retained earnings are \$17.8 million and are above the threshold required by the Corporation's Retained Earnings and Long Term Debt Policy.
 Borrowing levels are forecast to remain under the legislated borrowing authority of \$50 million.